 We have presented a new concept that enables the reuse of visualizations as well as the efficient authoring and reuse of animations for surgical planning.
-Using keystates, the surgeon can visually define, what he is interested in and how further visualizations for the surgical planning should look like.
+Using keystates, the surgeon can visually define interesting structures and their appearance for further use in surgical planning.
 This enhances the individual planning process and supports the collaborative work, since for the first time surgeons are able to generate expressive animations by themselves.
-Our framework is widely usable for different modalities and independent of underlying image properties like the slice distance, since we use segmentation information.
+Our framework is widely usable for different modalities and it is independent of underlying image properties like the slice distance, since we use segmentation information.
 As the concept of keystates is currently used in several applications for surgical planning, more informal feedback is expected.